carpit680/teleop_tongs/README.md

 > The calibration scripts contain parameters for camera name and resolution.
 Customize these parameters if necessary.

 > :memo: **Note:**
-> If use face permission issues with the camera or any other usb device, execute the following commands:
+> If you face permission issues with the camera or any other usb device, execute the following commands:
 > ```bash
 > sudo usermod -a -G dialout $USER
 > newgrp dialout